What’s the first word that comes to mind when you think of Norway? It seems that for many people it’s ‘expensive’.

 How expensive is public transport and car ferry in Norway

 We used public transport a couple of times in Norway.
 While not cheap, the prices were reasonable.
-Here are some examples.
+Here are some examples:

-Bus prices in Norway:
+Bus prices in Norway

 How expensive is taxi in Norway

-Ferry and car ferry prices:
+Ferry and car ferry prices

-Car ferry prices in Norway varied on different routes.
-Most 20-40min ferry crossings cost around 150-200 NOK/ 18-22 EUR for a car including a driver, and around 40-70 NOK/ 5-8 EUR per adult and 20-35 NOK/ 2-4 EUR per child.
+Car ferry prices in Norway vary on different routes.
+Most 20-40min ferry crossings cost around 150-200 NOK/ 15-20 EUR for a car including a driver, and around 40-70 NOK/ 4-7 EUR per adult and 20-35 NOK/ 2-4 EUR per child.

 How expensive is dining out in Norway: food, drinks, alcohol

-Food prices in Norway vary a lot depending on the place (big town, remote hotel), the shop, café, or restaurant.
-Here are some examples to give you an idea how much food costs in Norway.
+Below, you can find an overview of food and drink prices in Norway.
 Note that these are café and restaurant prices, based on how much everything cost during our recent trips in Norway.
 Even when we went to a supermarket, most supermarkets were in rather touristy areas, so prices might be a bit lower in less touristy places and supermarkets where locals shops.

 Food prices in Norway

-- Sandwiches cost around 60-100 NOK/ 7-11 EUR.
+- Sandwiches cost around 60-100 NOK/ 6-11 EUR.
 Similar prices everywhere: on a ferry, at a petrol station, in 7-11 shops, etc.

-- Hot dog costs 40-50 NOK/ 5-6 EUR.
+- Hot dog costs 40-60 NOK/ 4-6 EUR.

-- A pack of grapes (0,5kg – 1 pound) costs around 30 NOK/ 3,5 EUR in a shop and 50 NOK/ 6 EUR at a petrol station.
+- A pack of grapes (0,5kg – 1 pound) costs around 30 NOK/ 3 EUR in a shop and 50 NOK/ 5 EUR at a petrol station.

 - 1kg (2 pounds) of bananas cost around 19-25 NOK/ 2-3 EUR at a supermarket.

-- A loaf of bread costs about 25-40 NOK/ 3-5 EUR.
+- A loaf of bread costs about 25-50 NOK/ 2.5-5 EUR.

-- Ice cream costs 25-30 NOK/ 3-4 EUR.
+- Ice cream costs 25-40 NOK/ 3-4 EUR.
 Or you can get a pack of 6 for the same price at a supermarket.
 Soft ice is very popular and even more expensive.

-- Hamburger menu at the McDonald’s or Burger King costs around 70-110 NOK/ 8-12 EUR.
+- Hamburger menu at the McDonald’s or Burger King costs around 70-120 NOK/ 7-12 EUR.

-- A hamburger, a pizza, or a sandwich meal at a café costs around 150-220 NOK/ 17-25 EUR.
+- A hamburger, a pizza, or a sandwich meal at a café costs around 150-250 NOK/ 15-25 EUR.

-- Pasta dish costs from 170 to 250 NOK/ 19-28 EUR.
+- Pasta dish costs from 180 to 280 NOK/ 18-28 EUR.

-- Dessert prices at a restaurant start at around 110 NOK/ 12 EUR, often up to 180 NOK/ 20 EUR.
+- Dessert prices at a restaurant start at around 120 NOK/ 12 EUR, often up to 200 NOK/ 20 EUR.

-Here are some examples of how much we paid for food in Norway.
-In Florli we had a salmon dish for just 190 NOK/ 21 EUR, while at Preikestolen Lodge at the trailhead of the Pulpit Rock hike, the cheapest bowl of soup cost 98 NOK/ 10 EUR.
+Here are some real-life examples of how much we paid for food in Norway.
+In Florli, we had a salmon dish for just 190 NOK/ 19 EUR, while at Preikestolen Base Camp at the trailhead of the Pulpit Rock hike, the cheapest bowl of soup cost 98 NOK/ 10 EUR.

 Drink prices in Norway